Ann Head: Early life and education

 In her adolescence, she was sent to Boston to live with her maternal grandparents Solomon Piper Stratton and Annie Wales Stratton and to attend The Cambridge School, though she spent her summers and vacations in Beaufort with her family.
 Head was a writer from an early age, and completed her first book at age 8.
 After graduating from high school, she attended Antioch College, Ohio, and studied social work, as part of which she had work experience in an orphanage, a hospital and a reformatory.
 She was already working as a freelance writer when she met her first husband, engineer and inventor Howard Head, in December 1938.
 They married on February 26, 1939, and had a daughter.
-Head divorced her husband in 1944, and later married Stanley F. Morse, with whom she had a second daughter.
+Head divorced her husband in 1944, and later married physician Stanley F. Morse, with whom she had a second daughter.

 Career

 Head sold her first piece of fiction to Cosmopolitan when she was 28.
 After her first marriage ended, she continued to write to support herself and her daughter.
 In 1946, Cosmopolitan used Head's name in their advertisements promoting the magazine to women readers as "filled with the world's greatest emotional writing", saying, "she [the reader] is newly aware of the wonder and beauty of living, thanks to a beautifully told story by Ann Head"; "Ann Head's new story in Cosmopolitan Magazine has stirred her impressionable mind."

 Head wrote short stories, novelettes, and serials with "charm and gaiety" for magazines such as the Saturday Evening Post, Collier's, Ladies Home Journal, Redbook, McCall's, and Good Housekeeping.
 Her goal was to write one story a month in hopes of selling at least three per year.

 When the fiction magazine market dried up in the late 1950s she turned to writing books and had four novels published.
 Her books were published in hard cover and then paperback in many countries.
 McGraw-Hill, the publishers of her first novel, Fair with Rain (1957), promoted it by sending to book review editors an engraved invitation to the wedding of Angela to David Blair, followed by a handwritten postcard informing them that the wedding was off, and finally, a copy of the novel with a covering letter from a McGraw-Hill representative.
 The novel is written in the first person, from the point of view of Janet Blair, a mother of four children, the oldest of whom (David) is away at college, and writes to say he is bringing a girl (Angela) home.
 One reviewer, comparing Head to Betty MacDonald, described it as "a book full of sharp humor, very well assembled", although he thought that Head wrote with "a rambling style".
 Other reviewers said the book "maintains a light, swift pace ... breezily omitting all dull details"; "Ann Head's humor is ingratiating, and she writes of family life with a whimsicality that never descends to ickiness"; "recommended when you feel like meeting a pleasant and shrewdly observed family".